Welcome to The Makers and a very warm welcome to new subscribers joining us this week.

 This week, I look at how motion capture technology and digital avatars are re-shaping the live music landscape and redefining what might be possible for the future of the entertainment industry.

-As I explore below, ABBA’s Voyage concert, featuring the band as “ABBAtars” – digital representations of themselves – could be the proof of concept that heralds a new era of artists capturing their “digital essence” that appear in “digi-gigs”.
+As I explore below, ABBA’s Voyage concert, featuring the band as “ABBAtars” – digital representations of themselves – could be the proof of concept that heralds a new era of artists capturing their “digital essence” that appear in, what I call, “digi-gigs”.

 As of writing, the video version of the below has passed 50,000 views.
 You can watch it here.